Documentation#

 >>> from acoular import TimeSamples

->>> name = <some_h5_file.h5> # doctest: +SKIP
+>>> file = <some_h5_file.h5> # doctest: +SKIP

->>> ts = TimeSamples(name=name) # doctest: +SKIP
+>>> ts = TimeSamples(file=file) # doctest: +SKIP

->>> print(f'number of channels: {ts.numchannels}') # doctest: +SKIP
+>>> print(f'number of channels: {ts.num_channels}') # doctest: +SKIP

 number of channels: 56 # doctest: +SKIP

-Alternatively, the time data can be specified directly as a numpy array.
+Alternatively, the time data can be specified directly as a NumPy array.
+In this case, the

-In this case, the :attr:`data` and :attr:`sample_freq` attributes must be set manually.
+:attr:`data` and :attr:`~acoular.base.Generator.sample_freq` attributes must be set manually.

 >>> import numpy as np